Week 2: Introduction to Python, Data Visualization, Sampling/Aliasing#

 Code the following operations.

-1. Call the mystery function from the file like we did earlier.
-The mystery function takes an integer as an input and returns an integer as an output.
-Assign the input to the value 7 and the output of the function to a variable named num.
+function takes an integer as an input and returns an integer as an output.
+Assign the input to the value7

-3. Print the value of num to 2 decimal places and the value of new_num to the 5th decimal.
-Follow the output of "The value of num is ___ and the value of new_num is ___.".
+to the 5th decimal.
+Follow the output of"The value of num is ___ and the value of new_num is ___."

 Part 2